Fashion

 Many different types of jewelry existed during this time: hair ornaments, thigh- and armbands, earrings, rings, pins and pendants, and necklaces.
 Besides gold, gemstones, semi-precious stones, and pearls often decorated the ornamental pieces.
 The necklace below presents the use of gold, gemstones, pearls, and a butterfly design.
 The different shapes of the gemstones set in gold make this piece really stand out.

-Jewelry Ancient Greece: Necklace with Butterfly Pendant, ca. late 2nd-1st century BCE, Walters Art Museum, Baltimore, MA, USA.
+Jewelry in Ancient Greece: Necklace with butterfly pendant, c. late 2nd–1st century BCE, Walters Art Museum, Baltimore, MA, USA.

 Motifs in Ancient Greece

-Jewelry Ancient Greece: Set of Jewelry, ca. 330-300 BCE, The Metropolitan Museum of Art, New York, NY, USA.
+Jewelry in Ancient Greece: Set of jewelry, ca. 330–300 BCE, Metropolitan Museum of Art, New York City, NY, USA.

-Jewelry Ancient Greece: Ganymede Jewelry (bracelets), ca. 330-300 BCE, The Metropolitan Museum of Art, New York, NY, USA.
+Jewelry in Ancient Greece: Ganymede jewelry (bracelets), c.
+330-300 BCE, Metropolitan Museum of Art, New York City, NY, USA.

-Like the rams heads above, this necklace located at the Walters Art Museum in Baltimore, Maryland, utilizes bullheads in its design.
-The necklace also uses a garnet gemstone, tying together much of what makes Hellenistic period pieces identifiable and what has been discussed in this article, thus far from Persian influences to Ancient Greek motifs.
+Like the ram heads above, this necklace, located at the Walters Art Museum in Baltimore, Maryland, utilizes bull heads in its design.
+The necklace also features a garnet gemstone, tying together many of the elements that make Hellenistic period pieces identifiable and that have been discussed in this article so far—from Persian influences to Ancient Greek motifs.

-Jewelry Ancient Greece: Necklace with Clasp of Two Bull Heads, ca. 4th-3rd century BCE, Walters Art Museum, Baltimore, MA, USA.
+Jewelry in Ancient Greece: Necklace with clasp of two bull heads, c.
+4th–3rd century BCE, Walters Art Museum, Baltimore, MA, USA.

 The Main Purposes